Basketball Champions League: Creation and adoption

-In October 2015, FIBA attempted to take back control of Europe's top-tier club competition, by proposing a new competition, featuring 16 teams playing in a round-robin format, and granting eight guaranteed spots to 8 clubs (Panathinaikos, Olympiakos, Real Madrid, Barcelona, Maccabi Tel Aviv, CSKA Moscow, Fenerbahce and Efes Pilsen).
-The top European clubs decided to remain in the Euroleague Basketball and adopt the same round-robin format in their own competition with 11 permanent out of 16 spots.
+In October 2015, FIBA attempted to take back control of Europe's top-tier club competition, by proposing a new competition, featuring 16 clubs playing in a round-robin format.
+The top European clubs decided to remain in the Euroleague Basketball and adopt the same format, with 11 permanent out of 16 spots.
 FIBA then announced the launch of a new European basketball club competition, with qualification based only on sporting merit.

-In April 2023, the league established the Youth Basketball Champions League (YBCL) for under-18 teams of selected BCL teams.
+In April 2023, the league established the Youth Basketball Champions League (YBCL) for under-18 BCL clubs.

 Format

 Tournament

-The tournament proper begins with a regular season of 32 teams, divided into four groups.
-Seeding is used in the draw for this stage, and teams from the same country may not be drawn into groups together.
-Each team meets the others in its group in home and away games, in a round-robin format.
-The top four teams from each group then progress to the play-offs.
-The fifth and sixth-placed teams can choose to enter the FIBA Europe Cup playoffs in the same season.
+The tournament proper begins with a regular season of 32 clubs divided into 4 groups.
+Seeding is used and clubs from the same country don't together.
+Games are held in a round-robin format.
+The top 4 from each group progress to the play-offs.

 The regular season is played from October to January, and the playoffs start in February.
-In the round of 16 and quarter-finals, ties are played in a 'home and away' format, based on aggregate scores.
-For the round of 16, the winning team from one group plays against the fourth-placed team from another group and the runner-up from one group plays against the third-placed team from another group.
-For the quarter-finals, the winners of games between the group winners and fourth-placed teams play against the winners from the runners-up and third-placed teams.
+In the round of 16 and quarter-finals, ties are played in a home and away format, based on aggregate scores.
+For the round of 16, the winner from one group plays against the fourth-placed from another group, and the runner-up against the third-placed from another group.
 The Final Four is typically held in the final week of April or the first week of May.